|Court:||United States District Court for the Northern District of Illinois|

 On October 8, 2019, the Honorable Robert M. Dow, Jr. appointed Union Asset Management as Co-Lead Plaintiff, BLB&G as Lead Counsel, for the class in the consolidated action.
 The Amended Class Action Complaint was filed on January 6, 2020.
 Defendants filed their motions to dismiss on March 6, 2020.
 Plaintiffs moved to amend their complaint based on new information regarding Kraft’s internal EBITDA projections, and filed their amended complaint on August 14, 2020.
 Defendants filed their renewed motions to dismiss on September 28, 2020.
 Plaintiffs filed their opposition on November 12, 2020, and Defendants filed their replies on December 3, 2020.

 Judge Dow sustained the Complaint over Defendants’ motions to dismiss on August 11, 2021.
 The case is now in discovery.
 The Court entered a schedule for the case on November 10, 2021 and modified it on August 12, 2022.
-Plaintiffs filed their motion for class certification on March 28, 2022; Defendants’ opposition is due on May 20, 2022; and Plaintiffs’ reply is due on July 19, 2022.
+Plaintiffs filed their motion for class certification on March 28, 2022; Defendants filed their opposition on May 20, 2022; and Plaintiffs filed their reply on July 19, 2022.
 On December 6, 2022, the Court denied Defendants’ motion to compel additional class certification discovery from Union and request to hold open the class certification record, ruling that the class certification record is closed.
 During the course of discovery, Plaintiffs prepared and served multiple sets of requests for production of documents and interrogatories on Defendants, and prepared and served document subpoenas on 23 third parties.
 Defendants and third parties produced a total of over 14.7 million pages of documents to Plaintiffs.
 In addition, Plaintiffs produced over 53,000 pages of documents to Defendants in response to their discovery requests.
 In addition, three representatives of Plaintiffs sat for depositions in connection with the motion for class certification.

 Background on the Alleged Fraud